Tacha-S/perception/README.md

 Overview
 --------
 This library provides implementations for single and multi-object pose estimation from RGB-D sensor (MS Kinect, ASUS Xtion etc.) data.
 It renders 1000s of poses in parallel on a GPU in order to find the pose that best explains the observed scene using CUDA.
 Each pose is refined in parallel through CUDA GICP.
-PERCH 2.0 also works in conjunction with an instance segmentation CNN for 6-Dof pose estimation,
+PERCH 2.0 also works in conjunction with an instance segmentation CNN for 6-Dof pose estimation.

 Features
 ------------